crawl/crawl/crawl-ref/docs/crawl_manual.rst

   still remains.
 The instability of their own morphogenic matrix has made them very accomplished transmuters, but most other magic seems foreign to them.

-Palentongas (Pa)
+Armataurs (AT)
-  The Palentongas are a large, scaled mammalian species, walking on four feet and swinging a powerful tail behind them.
+  The Armataurs are a large, scaled mammalian species, walking on four feet and swinging a powerful tail behind them.
 Their elephant-back armies terrorize the lands outside the Dungeon.

-  Palentongas are best known for their powerful roll attack, curling up and rolling into a crashing melee attack against nearby foes.
+  Armataurs are best known for their powerful roll attack, curling up and rolling into a crashing melee attack against nearby foes.
 They're well suited to melee combat and to casting supportive spells, but they're significantly worse at other forms of combat and advance quite slowly in experience levels.